imr4n4lif/weather-station-iot/readme.md

 - Both boards must share a common ground for serial communication to work.
 - Buck converter should be rated at least 1A output.
+- The LCD uses I2C (SDA/SCL), so only two data wires are needed beyond power and ground.
+Default I2C address is `0x27`; adjust in the sketch if yours differs.

 ### Dashboard preview